 Why is that?
 And what kind of dark secrets do these pet cemeteries hold?
 This article will explore the haunted histories of Bay Area’s creepiest resting places.

-The most infamous pet cemetery in the Bay Area, the Presidio Pet Cemetery, houses the bodies of dogs, cats and other animals that once belonged to the military personnel stationed in the Presidio Army base.
+The most infamous pet cemetery in the Bay Area is the Presidio Pet Cemetery.
+It houses the bodies of dogs, cats and other animals that once belonged to the military personnel stationed in the Presidio Army base.

 Another pet cemetery in the area, The Warm Springs Pet Cemetery, was founded by a war veteran, who has been described by a local newspaper as a “pet cemetery evangelist”.

 There certainly seems to be a connection between times of war and suffering and pet cemeteries.